JeNilSE/Secure-WordPress-Infrastructure-School-Assignment-/README.md

 # Secure WordPress Infrastructure (2-Tier Architecture)

-## 📌 Project Overview
+## 🌄 Project Overview
-This project shows how to set up a secure Linux infrastructure for WordPress.
+This project shows how I set up a secure Linux infrastructure for WordPress.
 Instead of installing everything on a single server, I separated the Web Server and the Database Server to improve security and performance.

 ![WordPress Live Site](wordpress-sida-2.png)